rumkin/plant/packages/plant/readme.md

 (...handlers: Handler) -> Plant
 ```

 Add handlers in parallel.
-Plant will iterate over handler until response body is set.
+Plant will iterate over handler until response body is
+set or any handler exists.

 ##### Example